InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 # Edit 1

-When I brought it up, puffer stated that he wanted to make anything he did right, and that dev finally sort of told him what he had done.
+When I brought it up, Puffer stated that he wanted to make anything he did right, and that dev finally sort of told him what he had done.
 Evidently Puffer agrees that he did fuck up, but not enough for the tailspin that the situation ended up doing.
 If anybody actually feels wronged, they should come over to Crabcast for an appology.